kairosProject/ApiDoctrineMongoDBODMLoader/README.md

 The configureQueryForCollection method will configure the query builder instance to load a set of elements.
 This method will stay empty for the MongoDB state.
 In matter, the instanciateQueryBuilder method is adequate.

-#### 4.6) executeQuery algorithm
+#### 4.6) executeCollectionQuery algorithm

-The executeQuery method will return the query result.
+The executeCollectionQuery method will return the query result.

 ```txt
 We assume to receive the query building event from the parameters.